“I’m a trained fireman and she’s what? – some ginormous alien battle-queen god. No contest!”

 Up ahead, Kane was chasing Q’assog-tha.
-She was moving across the terrain with surprising swiftness, her size and weight appearing to propel her rather than hold her back.
-She was heading for the cliff edge, her eyes on the ocean, in which slept her brother, the high priest of other-worldly terror.
+She was moving across the terrain with surprising swiftness, her size and weight pushing her forward with the momentum of a locomotive.
+She was headed for the cliff edge, her eyes on the ocean in which slept her brother, the high priest of other-worldly terror.

 “Come back and fight, you coward!” yelled Kane as he stumbled over the rocky ground.
-“You’re not a god; you’re a scared, oversized octopus!”
+“You’re not a god, you’re a scared, oversized octopus!”
 He waved Ys-kar in the air, challenging her to fight, but it was clear she wasn’t to be distracted by a boy’s cheap insults.
-She was faster and stronger and he was losing the race to the water.
+She was faster and mightier than he, she’d fought battles with adversaries stronger and smarter, and he was losing the race to the water.

 But once again, Q’assog-tha was onto him.
-Her face steely with fury, she shot out a single leathery tentacle, which hooked around his ankles and pulled his legs out from under him.
-The tentacle snapped away and he fell.
-Landing painfully on his shoulder, Ys-kar flew from his grip.
-His head bounced on the ground, stunning him senseless.
+Her face steely with fury, she came to a stop, shot out a single tentacle, hooked it around his ankles and pulled his legs out from under him.
+The tentacle snapped away and he fell, landing painfully on his shoulder.
+His head hit the ground.
+Ys-kar flew from his grasp.

 Backing away, Q’assog-tha continued her trek to the ocean.